Sano-11/College-Projects/1st Year/2nd Sem/1 - Prelim/Exam/README.md

 ## 📚 Module 1: University Library System

 ### Description
-A professional management portal designed to streamline the tracking of book inventories and records.
+A professional management portal designed to streamline the tracking of book inventories and records of MSEUF Library.
 Built with Python's **Tkinter** library, it features a modern interface that allows administrators to manage titles, authors, and ISBN codes with ease.

 ### Key Features
 * **Inventory Management**: Add new book records including Title, Author, and ISBN.